TedHusted/awake/awake.md/awake.md

 “Siri, is Tessa on her way home?”

 “Yes.
-Traffic is congested.
+Traffic is slow.
 She is almost home.”

 Elena sighs and changes into her red bathing suit.
 In her wheelchair, she heads toward her apartment’s elevator.
-The chair is detailed with the blue and orange Pulse colors.
+The Pulse colors — blue and orange — adorn the chair.

 Elena pulls up to elevator door.
-She didn’t actually steer the chair.
-There were several location buttons on the left armrest with icons for elevator, apartment, kitchen, bed room, pool, and others.
+She doesn’t actually steer the chair.
+There are several location buttons on the left armrest.
+Icons for elevator, apartment, kitchen, bed room, pool, and others, allow quick access.
 The buttons were an add-on.
-Most people just used their chip.
-The chair also called the elevator for her.
+Most people used their chip.
+The chair also calls the elevator for her.

 The luxury chair itself did not seem remarkable at first.
-But it had every known bell and whistle crammed into its streamline frame.
-The armrests curved up at the end, and offered an array of touchscreen controls.
-A collapsible joy stick graced the right side.
-Besides the location buttons, it came with voice-control, GPS, Wi-Fi networking, collision sensors, and a temperature controlled seat and with retractable harness.
-Although, it was a chair, the seat was able to extend upward and roll on the back wheels like a Segway.
+But it has every known bell and whistle crammed into its streamline frame.
+The armrests curve up at the end, and offer an array of touchscreen controls.
+A collapsible joy stick graces the right side.
+Besides the location buttons, it comes with voice-control, GPS, Wi-Fi networking, and collision sensors.
+The seat is temperature controlled with a retractable harness.
+Although, it is a chair, the seat is able to extend upward and roll its the back wheels, like a Segway.

 The chair rolls into the elevator as the door opens.
 The elevator doors close, and a few seconds later, Elena whirs into the pool area.
 The room features an endless pool and a hot tub.
 A sign on the wall reads “WARNING!
 NO SWIMMING ALONE” in all caps.
 Elena turns the timer under a sign labeled “Endless Pool Current”.

 The chair lurches forward without warning.
 Its wheels catch the edge of the pool.
-Elena is dumped into the water unceremoniously.
+Elena splashes into the water.
 The chair flips over her, like an upended wheelbarrow.

-Elena flails with her arms, splashing the pool water.
+Elena flails the water with her arms.
 The chair with its heavy battery holds her down.
 Struggling, Elena tries to enable her prosthetics.
 Her legs feel frozen.

 	Water fills her ears, muffling the world into silence.
 Panic claws at her chest.
 She pushes against the crushing weight of the chair.
 The water is frothy.
 After an eternity, a hand reaches down.
 Elena is pulled free of the chair.